gcallah/BookReviews/goodspeed.md

 *Recession*.
 But our expectations can prove to be overly optimistic, resulting in a downturn.

-G's first chapter claims that the various patterns different theorists have found to characterize business cycles -- Kitchin and Juglar cycles, Kuznets swings, Kondratiev waves -- are actually "clustering illusions... we are mistaking for regularity what is simply a random distribution with chance clusters" (27).
-Of course, G may have mistaken for random distributions what are actually intricate patterns with some random noise in them, but he does not consider that possibility.
+Goodspeed's first chapter claims that the various patterns different theorists have found to characterize business cycles -- Kitchin and Juglar cycles, Kuznets swings, Kondratiev waves -- are actually "clustering illusions... we are mistaking for regularity what is simply a random distribution with chance clusters" (27).
+Of course, Goodspeed may have mistaken for random distributions what are actually intricate patterns with some random noise in them, but he does not consider that possibility.

-G posits tests for what he calls "overinvestment" theories, which he takes to include the Austrian business cycle theory (henceforth ABC ), mania theories, and forest fire theories based upon his understanding that they all imply that expansions cause recessions.
+Goodspeed posits tests for what he calls "overinvestment" theories, which he takes to include the Austrian business cycle theory (henceforth ABC ), mania theories, and forest fire theories based upon his understanding that they all imply that expansions cause recessions.
 But ABC does *not* make such a claim.
 (Nor do the